temporalio/documentation/docs/application-development/foundations.md

 ```

 [The Hello World mTLS sample](https://github.com/temporalio/samples-typescript/tree/main/hello-world-mtls/) demonstrates sample code used to connect to a Temporal Cloud account.
-When signing up to Temporal Cloud you should receive a Namespace, a Server address and a Client certificate and key.
+When signing up to Temporal Cloud, you should receive a Namespace, a Server address, and a Client certificate and key.
 Use the following environment variables to set up the sample:

 - **TEMPORAL_ADDRESS**: looks like `foo.bar.tmprl.cloud` (NOT web.foo.bar.tmprl.cloud)
 - **TEMPORAL_NAMESPACE**: looks like `foo.bar`
 - **TEMPORAL_CLIENT_CERT_PATH**: `/tls/ca.pem` (file contents start with -----BEGIN CERTIFICATE-----)
 - **TEMPORAL_CLIENT_KEY_PATH**: `/tls/ca.key` (file contents start with -----BEGIN PRIVATE KEY-----)

-You can leave the remaining vars, like `TEMPORAL_SERVER_NAME_OVERRIDE` and `TEMPORAL_SERVER_ROOT_CA_CERT_PATH` blank.
+You can leave the remaining variables, like `TEMPORAL_SERVER_NAME_OVERRIDE` and `TEMPORAL_SERVER_ROOT_CA_CERT_PATH`, blank.
-There is another var, `TEMPORAL_TASK_QUEUE`, which the example defaults to `hello-world-mtls`, but you can customize as needed.
-Example environment settings
+If needed, you can customize `TEMPORAL_TASK_QUEUE`; the following example defaults to `hello-world-mtls`.

 ```typescript
 export function getEnv(): Env {